jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

 /// Add an assignment environment.
 /// By default this adds the current assignment number up front.
 ///
+/// ```example
+/// #assignment[
+///   Answer the following questions.
-/// Example:
+/// ]
 ///
-/// ```typ
-/// #assignment [
+/// #assignment[
-///   Answer the questions
+///   Answer the following questions.
-///
-///   #question[This will be question a)]
-///   #question[This will be question b)]
+///   #question[What is the result of $1+1$?]
 /// ]
 /// ```
-/// - body (content): the content to be displayed for this assignment
-/// - number (string, none): if none no number will be displayed otherwise the string gets passed to typst `numbering` function.
+///
 /// -> content
+#let assignment(
+  /// the content to be displayed for this assignment
+  /// -> content
+  body,
+  /// if none no number will be displayed otherwise the string gets passed to typst `numbering` function.
+  /// -> string | none
+  number: "1.",
+  /// if true the assignment can be broken over multiple pages
+  /// -> bool
+  breakable: true
-#let assignment(body, number: "1.", breakable: true) = {
+) = {
   set block(breakable: breakable)
   new-assignment